-Crew of planes and cruise ships
+Crew of planes, cruise ships and cargo ships

 Crew of passenger airlines and cruise ships must have a Crew ETA (Electronic Travel Authority) before they leave for New Zealand.
+Crew of cargo ships must have a Crew ETA from 1 April 2025.

 Who needs a Crew ETA